c-bec-k/TitanfallGenesys/01-characterCreation.md

 ### Leader

 The Leader focuses on leading and directing their fellows, as well as interacting with others.
-Leaders have a knack for taking charge and overseeing a situation, but their meth-ods of leadership can vary wildly.
+Leaders have a knack for taking charge and overseeing a situation, but their methods of leadership can vary wildly.
 A Leader can be a kind and caring boss, a soft-spoken politician, or a military  commander who believes in absolute discipline.

 The Leader counts the following skills as career skills: **Charm**, **Coercion**, **Cool**, **Discipline**, **Leadership**, **Melee**, **Negotiation**, and **Perception**.
 Before spending experience during character creation, a Leader may choose four of their career skills and gain one rank in each of them.